 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hyden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hyden isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hyden are a mix of both white- and blue-collar jobs.
 Overall, Hyden is a city of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Hyden who work in community and social services (16.10%), sales jobs (11.86%) and office and administrative support (10.17%).

 Setting & Lifestyle